anmolgarg/plotbox/docs/distribution.md

 ### To upload to pypi
 1. Check library installation works
-2. Create distribution sdist and bdist_wheel
+2. Create sdist and bdist_wheel distributions
-3. Use twine to upload to pypi (skip existing builds on pypi)
+3. Use twine to upload to pypi and skip any existing build

 ```sh
 sudo python setup.py install